 Use supplies from your own kitchen

-If you don’t have access to a commercial coagulant product, you can improvise with a simple product from your own kitchen.
+f you don’t have access to a commercial coagulant product, you can improvise with a simple product from your kitchen.
 Try sprinkling a generous portion of flour or cornstarch over the affected nail.
 The powdery nature of these products helps encourage the blood to clot and stops the bleeding.

 You can also put a small mound of flour or corn starch on a paper towel or cloth and then use it to apply manual pressure to the nail.
-Although this method can be messy, it is easy and inexpensive and is often effective at stopping a dog’s nail from bleeding.
+Sometimes mixing the powder with a little water to make a thick paste that you can apply to the nail can be easier.
+Although this method can be messy, it is inexpensive and is often effective at stopping a dog’s nail from bleeding.

 When to see your veterinarian

 Unless your dog has a clotting disorder or other serious underlying medical condition, it’s unlikely they will experience significant blood loss from a cut toenail, so don’t panic.

 Stay calm and apply one of the methods outlined above and the bleeding should stop within five to ten minutes.
 If the bleeding does not stop within 20 minutes, contact your veterinarian for further instructions.

 Dr. Elizabeth Racine is a small animal general practice veterinarian covering all things pet health and wellness.
 Her special interests include veterinary behavior, nutrition, and internal medicine.
 As a freelance writer, Dr. Racine has written content for major companies in the industry such as the American Kennel Club, Merck Animal Health, Bayer PetBasics, Elanco, and CareCredit.
 In her free time, Dr. Racine enjoys playing trampoline dodgeball, hiking with her beagle Dasher, and spending time with her three mischievous cats.
 Dr. Racine can be found at www.theveterinarywriter.com and at https://www.linkedin.com/in/eracinedvm/